cozy/cozy-docs/src/documents/host/trouble-shootings.html.md

 # Trouble shootings

+In this section, you will find common errors that occurs during the installation process.
+Mention us the problems you encoutered that are not listed here, we will add them to the list as soon as possible.

 ### I can only install one application

 When you try to install an application it is marked as broken and it has the same behaviour for every additional applications.